vdbsh/circuitshelter.com/content/posts/browservice.md

 +++
 date = "2021-07-18T06:52:50Z"
-title = "Browservice: Browser as a Service" description = "A web "proxy" server that enables browsing the modern web on historical browsers.
+title = "Browservice: Browser as a Service" description = "A web 'proxy' server that enables browsing the modern web on historical browsers.
 It works by rendering the browser viewport into images, which are then shown by a JavaScript application running on the client browser" tags = ["things"] cover = ""
 +++